The Stranger

 About the Artists

 Brett Bailey is a South African playwright, designer, director, installation artist, and the artistic director of the performance company THIRD WORLD BUNFIGHT.
-His works have played across Europe, Australia and Africa, and in the USA, Latin America and Asia, and have won several awards.
 He has a post graduate diploma in performance studies from DAS Theatre, Amsterdam.
+His work sits at the intersection of languages of ritual, performance and beauty, investigating that which causes disquiet.

 Nkosenathi Ernie Koela (Mntana.WeXhwele) is a Ph.D candidate specializing in indigenous music therapies at the University of Cape Town.
 Using interdisciplinary practice encompassing being an Afrikan multi-instrumentalist, instrument maker, composer, writer, poet, playwright, director, singer, academic and dancer; Koela creates textures of music embedded in Afrikan spirituality.
 He also teaches others how to play traditional instruments.